Kshitij-KS/Plant-Disease-Detection/README.md

 ## Code Structure
 The project is organized into several key components:

-- **app.py**: The main file that runs the Streamlit web application.
+- **Frontend.py**: The main file that runs the Streamlit web application.
 It handles user interactions, image uploads, and displays predictions.
-- **model.py**: Contains functions for loading the trained model and processing images for predictions.
-- **back_end.ipynb**: The notebook where the CNN model is trained using the plant disease dataset.
-It includes data preprocessing, model architecture definition, training, and evaluation steps.
 - **requirements.txt**: A file listing all necessary Python packages required to run the application.
-- **datasets/**: A directory containing any additional datasets used in training or evaluation.

 ## Datasets
 The model was trained using a dataset sourced from Kaggle.
 You can find the dataset [here](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data).